How Signable leads the digital shift with signature Slack moves

 Supporting shared values

-Signable uses Slack to support the company’s culture and enable its values to spread throughout the organisation, ending with the customer.
-‘I love working at Signable because we really live by our values’, says Yates.
-‘We respect autonomy, treat each other like adults and put the customer first.
-Slack enables us to do this because we can communicate so effectively and quickly’.
+Signable uses Slack to support the company’s culture and enable its values to spread throughout the organization, ending with the customer.
+“I love working at Signable because we really live by our values,” says Yates.
+“We respect autonomy, treat each other like adults, and put the customer first.
+Slack enables us to do this because we can communicate so effectively and quickly.”